nuggehal/matlab-plugin-usability/README.md

 You can add your YAML files to this repository.

-If you are using Azure, make azure-pipelines.yml
+//If you are using Azure, make azure-pipelines.yml

-If you are using Circle CI, make .circleci/config.yml
+//If you are using Circle CI, make .circleci/config.yml

+//If you are using Travis, make .travis.yml